ChengshunShang1996/ChengshunShang1996/README.md

 - 👋 Hi, I’m @ChengshunShang1996
-- 👀 I’m interested in granular mechanics, geomechanics, and DEM.
+- 👀 I’m interested in **Granular Materials**, **Geomechanics**, and **Discrete Element Modeling**.
-- 🌱 I’m currently developing Kratos DEMApplication as a PhD researcher in CIMNE.
+- 🌱 I’m currently working as a PhD researcher in the structural and particle mechanics group of CIMNE.
 - 📫 Email: cshang@cimne.upc.edu

 <!---